5/5/2025

 Ash Varma

-is open.
+Your line is open.
 Hi, congrats from my side as well.
-Just on Ingresa, maybe, can you talk about any pull through on these new contracting or the Medicare Part D formulary access that you mentioned?
+Just on Ingresa, maybe can you talk about any pull through on these new contracting or the Medicare Part D formulary access that you mentioned?
 When does that happen?
-Like, did that benefit one queue or is that more of a two queue or later in the year?
-And just secondly, what was the percentage increase in the Salesforce footprint?
-If you can remind us and when do you expect that benefit to start to accrue?
+Like, did that benefit 1Q or is that more of a 2Q or later in the year?
+And just secondly, what was the percentage increase in the Salesforce footprint, if you can remind us, and when do you expect that benefit to start to accrue?
 Thanks.

 speaker